feandev/Demoblaze-Test-Automation/README.md

-# Test automation project of a demo product store
+# UI test automation project of a demo product store

 This is my own test automation project based on `Playwright` and `TypeScript`.
 The tested page is a fake product store.